mike14747/next-with-auth/README.md

 // generates statically but revalidates every 20 seconds fetch(URL, { next: { revalidate: 20 } });

-// sets a global revalidate time for the whole page... though is only seems to work with making fetch requests and not accessing serverless functions directly export const revalidate = 60;
+// sets a revalidate time for any data fetching on the whole page
+// this is the way you need to do it when you are accessing serverless functions directly and not using fetch export const revalidate = 60;
 ```

+**NOTE**: Using any of the above only works with a production build... not with a dev server.

 ---